aatmunbaxi/site/content/computing/emacs-to-type-LaTeX.md

 Vim, the program I had been using for easy LaTeX input, has had a longstanding &ldquo;rivalry&rdquo; with another editor called GNU Emacs.
 Since spending time with both programs, I&rsquo;ve found this &ldquo;rivalry&rdquo; a bit silly.
 Vim and emacs are different programs designed with different use cases in mind with different philosophies.
-They just happen to be text editors.
+They just _happen_ to both be text editors.
 Comparing vim and emacs is a bit like comparing a bicycle to a tank simply because they can move people around quicker than by foot.

 In any case, what brought me to emacs was org-mode.